Just Like Brothers: Production

 At the end of the 2000s, Hugo Gelin planned to make a film but shortly before the shooting started, a distributor withdrew from the project.
 He then created a production company named Zazi films and started to prepare three movies, including Comme des frères.
 The story is partly inspired by the friendship between the 30-year-old film director and two of his friends, who are 20 and 40 years old.
 According to Hugo Gelin, this kind of "unusual friendship" is rarely adapted to the screen.

 Comme des frères is dedicated to Jocelyn Quivrin, one of Hugo Gelin's best friends, who died while the film was being written.
 After this event, Hugo Gelin decided to make this film a comedy.

 The amusement park scene was shot in September 2011 in Nigloland in the French departement of Aube.
 The park is renamed "Fifouland" in the film.
-Amongst others, scenes were shot in Corsica, in Provence, in Paris or even in Germany.
+Amongst others, scenes were shot in Corsica, in Aix-en-Provence, in Paris or even in Germany.